sasjs/sasjs.io/docs/index.md

 4. [Lint](https://github.com/sasjs/lint).
 A SAS Code Quality Checking tool.
 Rules are configurable.

-5. [SASjs Server](https://github.com/sasjs/server).
+5. [Server](https://github.com/sasjs/server).
 An open source Web Server on Foundation SAS.

-6. Data [Adapter](https://github.com/sasjs/adapter).
-A JavaScript library to handle the communication between your HTML5 or client application and the SAS 9 or Viya backend.
+6. [Adapter](https://github.com/sasjs/adapter).
+Connects client JS to server SAS.
 See [documentation](https://adapter.sasjs.io).

 Beyond regular Data Science projects, SASjs is also (naturally) a rocket boost for the development of Web Applications on SAS.
 Did you know you can deploy a HTML5 App on SAS 9 in just 2 lines of code: